The Weak, Unconvincing Case Against Vaping

 Juul’s fast-paced legend is inextricably tied to the actions Monsees and Bowen took that contradicted what they’d later claim: that Juul was intended for current, of-age smokers in search of a better option.
 The optics definitely aren’t great.
 When Juul plastered a billboard in Times Square, who exactly was it targeting?
 When it threw a launch party in Manhattan attended by social media influencers, was that really meant as a celebration for adult smokers?
 And, perhaps worst of all, it built anti-vaping programs to be taught in schools.
 Was that a tactic borrowed from Big Tobacco of decades past, or was Juul really—honestly—just that naïve?
 (It was told by Cheryl Healton, the dean of New York University’s School of Global Public Health, not to do that.)

 The very design and premise of the Juul has its detractors.
 The easy-to-charge portable device can be mistaken for a flash drive and delivers an atomized nicotine salt, for which Juul holds a patent.
 The hit from a Juul mirrors the immediate buzz of smoking a cigarette.
-A single pod can contain up to 59 milligrams of nicotine per milliliter, an amount far higher than any other vape on the market in the U.S.* The obvious drawback of such a concentration is that a person who doesn’t use nicotine on a regular basis—say, a teenager—might become dependent on it.
+A single pod can contain up to 59 milligrams of nicotine per milliliter, one of the higher amounts of nicotine in pod-based vapes on the U.S. market.* The obvious drawback of such a concentration is that a person who doesn’t use nicotine on a regular basis—say, a teenager—might become dependent on it.
 But studies have also suggested that vaping products with higher levels of nicotine seem more conducive to helping current smokers quit, because the immediate effects resemble those from a normal cigarette.

 Some of the data is in Juul’s favor.
 Youth vaping rates steadily declined in 2020.
 A recent study has suggested that teens who vaped would have probably smoked cigarettes had vapes not been available.
 Track down any old-school adult vaper who prefers tinkering with their clunky open-system rigs, and they’ll tell you it’s a certain flavor that got them off the smokes for good.
 These testimonies carried some weight: Toward the end of 2019, the Trump administration settled on a partial ban on pod-based flavored vapes, leaving the open systems preferred by many adult vapers untouched.
 (Under enormous pressure, Juul discontinued all flavors—other than tobacco and menthol—before the Trump administration issued its sales moratorium.)